Overcoming the chemical complexity bottleneck in on-the-fly machine learned molecular dynamics simulations

 Furthermore, it has been shown that the MD method implicitly captures some degree of anharmonicity, which has a large impact on the vibrational contribution to entropy\cite{Ma2015AbOne,Grabowski2019AbAlloys}.
 This effect is not present in pure metal systems, but it plays a significant role in the vibrational energy of the alloys.
-Indeed, the discrepancy between the formation energies computed using the FD and MD methods is dominated by the vibrational term, accounting for $\sim$0.5-1.5 eV of the formation energy contribution.
+The discrepancy between the formation energies computed using the FD and MD methods is dominated by the vibrational term, accounting for $\sim$0.5-1.5 eV of the contribution to the formation energy.
 Figure \ref{fig:Thermo} b) shows that the difference between the thermal corrections of the FD and MD methods can be as large as $\sim$2 eV.
-Beyond accounting for anharmonicity, the MD method also provides a straightforward and potentially more efficient procedure for treating thermal corrections in HEA.
-The definition of a primitive cell becomes opaque and perhaps meaningless in the context of a random HEA, making the FD method difficult to apply.
-Furthermore, the number of DFT calls necessary to use the FD method is a factor of 6 larger than the number of vibrational degrees of freedom for the 32-atom cells used here.
-We expect that the FD approach will become increasingly more expensive than training a GMP-based MLFF model as cell size or number of elements increases, since we have demonstrated that the number of DFT calls necessary to train a robust model is approximately independent of the chemical complexity.
+Beyond accounting for anharmonicity, the MD method also provides a straightforward and potentially more efficient procedure for treating thermal corrections in HEAs.
+The number of DFT calls necessary to use the FD method for the 32-atom cell (192) is already greater than the number of DFT calls needed for the MLFF-accelerated MD simulation.
+Due to the random nature of HEAs, even larger cell sizes may be required for rigorous convergence.
+The number of DFT calls scales linearly with the number of atoms for the FD approach, while we have demonstrated that the number of DFT calls necessary to train a robust GMP-based MLFF model is approximately independent of the chemical complexity.
+Thus, the on-the-fly MLFF MD approach will become increasingly more efficient as the cell size increases.